Yahyagok/footy/README.md

 # footy
-Javascript with rails backend project.Used postgresql and custom css.
-User can see a couple of pages and create a player add that player to data.
+JavaScript with rails backend project.Used postgresql and custom CSS.
+A user can see a couple of different pages about soccer matches and create a player, add that player to data.

 here is demo video;